kxdang/kiendang.me/README.md

 ## 🐛 Known bug:

 Light mode does not function properly when user OS has a default theme of dark mode.
 This causes the browser to go set their own defaults in dark mode and overrides light mode settings.
-However, light mode works correctly when user has set to default light mode them in OS.
+However, light mode works correctly when user has set to default light mode theme in OS.

 ## 🎓 Learning Gatsby